decryptedchaos/monolithic/README.md

 ``service nginx restart``

-Your lancache server will not have full network access and should not timeout anymore.
+Your lancache server will now have full network access and should not timeout anymore.

 ## LanCache-DNS Config